➡️Jump to Recipe⬅️

-Cold and flu season is upon us.
-This is the time of year to keep your immune system in tip top shape.
+Cold and flu season is the time of year to keep your immune system in tip top shape.
 Including foods that activate your immune system to fight invaders can help keep you healthy.

 I want to share with you my favorite therapeutic immune boosting soup recipe.
 Make it immediately when you or a family member feels run down.
 Each ingredient boosts immune health, and the bone broth base increases killer T cell activity to keep you healthy or help you recover quickly if you’re feeling run down.
 It’s fast, easy, delicious, comforting, and it WORKS.
 Makes enough for three meals.

 Immune Soup (paleo, dairy free)